The Good, the Bad and the Ugly of the App Store commission cut

-If your iOS apps make less that $1 million a year you are eligible for the new App Store Small Business Program allowing you to reduce sales cut from 30 to 15 percent starting January 1st.
-We compile everything you need to know about upcoming changes including actions, precautions, downsides and market reactions following the announcement.
+iOS apps that make less than $1 million a year you are eligible for the new App Store Small Business Program allowing you to reduce sales cut from 30 to 15 percent starting January 1st.
+We compile everything you need to know about the upcoming changes, including actions, precautions, downsides and market reaction following the announcement.

 Apple says that existing developers who earn up to $1 million in a calendar year are eligible for the new App Store Small Business Program.
 Revenue number is based on a post-commission basis, this means developers are eligible for the program until their proceeds, after Apple takes its cut, exceed $1 million.